nnseva/com.nnseva.quiz/Documentation~/com.nnseva.quiz.md

 ## Using in the code

-Use quiz registry `Packages/Quiz Generator Environment/Runtime/Assets/Scripts/QuizRegistry` script instance on your component, and add necessary quiz sources `Packages/Quiz Generator Environment/Runtime/Assets/Scripts/*QuizSource` script instances to the same component to generate correspondent quizes.
+Add quiz registry script component (`Packages/Quiz Generator Environment/Runtime/Assets/Scripts/QuizRegistry.cs`) to your game object, and add necessary quiz sources script components (`Packages/Quiz Generator Environment/Runtime/Assets/Scripts/***QuizSource.cs`) to the same game object for generating quiz instances of the correspondent type.

-Tune added quiz source instances to adopt quiz complexity.
-In order to generate a quiz, just ask `random_quiz()` method of the quiz registry instance.
+Tune added quiz source script component to adopt quiz complexity.
+In order to generate a quiz, just call `random_quiz()` method of the quiz registry script component.

-You can use different sets of quiz sources on different components.
+You can use different sets of quiz sources combined with a quiz registry on different game objects.

 The `random_quiz()` returns an instance implementing `IQuiz` interface: